csoonNvidia/csoonNvidia/README.md

 ## Hi Nvidia co-workers 👋

-I get lots of auto-review emails from Github and may miss them.
+I get lots of auto-review emails from Github and may have auto-filtered them so I may miss them.
 If you're waiting for a review from me, please reach out to me via Slack / email.

 Thanks!